jeanluct/jlt/README.md

 There isn't any.
 In fact this library should really not be used by anyone, and I've mostly uploaded it so I can easily include it in other projects.
 If you feel brave, many functions have comments documenting their use, and there are examples in the [testsuite][3] folder.

-Here are is a list of some of the more useful C++ functions and classes, in the folder [jlt][4].
-They are included as `#include "jlt/matrix.hpp"`, so the folder containing `jlt` must be in the include files search path.
+Here is a list of some of the more useful C++ functions and classes, in the folder [jlt][4].
+They can be included as `#include "jlt/<filename>.hpp"`, so the folder containing `jlt` must be in the include files search path.
 The programs in [testsuite][3] are readily compiled with the [SCONS][5] build tool.

 * `jlt::vector` is a version of `std::vector` where bounds-checking can be turned on or off at compile time.
 * `jlt::matrix` is a matrix class for 2D data.
 * `jlt::mathvector` and `jlt::mathmatrix` implement vectors and matrices with mathematical operations.
 Many operations can then be performed, such as eigenvalues and eigenvectors (in `eigensystem.hpp`), LU and QR decomposition (`matrixutil.hpp`), and SVD (`svdecomp.hpp`).
 Many of these use LAPACK behind the scences, so must be linked with `-lblas -llapack`.
+See the testuite programs `mathvector.cpp`, `eigensystem.cpp`, `qrtest.cpp`, and `svdtest.cpp`.
-* `csparse.hpp` provides wrappers for Timothy A. Davis's [CSparse][6] library, in particular conversion to and from `jlt::mathmatrix` and wrapping in a namespace.
+* `csparse.hpp` provides wrappers for Timothy A. Davis's [CSparse][6] library, in particular conversion to and from `jlt::mathmatrix`, wrapping CSparse functions in a namespace, and a type `jlt::cs_auto_ptr` derived from `std::auto_ptr` that deallocates pointers automatically.
 Link with `-lcsparse`.
+See the testsuite program ``csparsetest.cpp`.
 * `lapack.h` and `lapack.hpp` are wrappers for the Fortran [LAPACK][7] libraries.
 Link with `-lblas -llapack`.
-* `matlab.hpp` provides `printMatlabForm` for exporting variables in Matlab mat-file format.
+* `matlab.hpp` provides `printMatlabForm` for exporting variables in Matlab MAT-file format.
 Some of this functionality is provided in-class by `jlt::matrix` and `jlt::vector` as well, and is compiled in if `matlab.hpp` is included.
+See the testsuite program `matlabtest.cpp`, which write a `mathmatrix` to a MAT file.
 * `stlio.hpp` defines printing for some STL containers.
 * `jlt::polynomial` is a polynomial class.
+See the testsuite program `polytest.cpp`.
 * `jlt::reciprocal_polynomial` is specialized for monic reciprocal polynomials.
 * `prompt.hpp` is helpful for quick-and-dirty terminal prompts.
 * `jlt::time_mark` works a bit like Matlab's `tic` and `toc` to time programs.
 It uses `boost/timer.hpp`.
+See the testsuite program `time_mark.cpp`.
 * `exceptions.hpp` provides some exceptions tailored to numerical problems, such as `stepsize_too_small`, `failed_to_converge`, `too_many_steps`.
 It also defines macros such as `JLT_THROW`, etc, which can be selectively redefined to compile out exception testing.
 (In the old days exceptions were a much bigger performance hit than they are now, I suspect, so it made sense to test a code and then remove exceptions completely.)
 * `vcs.hpp` provides functions for extracting commit info from Version Control Systems, using Subversion [keyword strings][8] or dynamically in the case of Mercurial and Git.
-See [vcs_banner.cpp][9] for an example.
+See `vcs_banner.cpp` for an example.
 Note that this is a bit fragile: if you run a command from outside the repo then the version information won't be detected.
-If you use `printVCSBanner` then a banner is simply not printed.
+In that case `printVCSBanner` simply does nothing.
 * Other `.hpp` files you might find in there are a bit dodgy and maybe haven't been tested in a while.

-The folder [matlab][10] contains Matlab functions.
+The folder [matlab][9] contains Matlab functions.

 [1]: http://www.math.wisc.edu/~jeanluc/
 [2]: https://github.com/jeanluct/jlt/raw/master/LICENSE